mangalam-research/wed/doc/tech_notes.rst

 Note that due to the asynchronous nature of the JavaScript environments used to run the tests, if the test suites are run on a system experiencing heavy load or if the OS has to swap a lot of memory from the hard disk, they may fail some or all tests.
-I've witnessed this happen, for instance, due to RequireJS timing out on a ``require()`` call because the OS was busy loading things into memory from swap.
+We've witnessed this happen, for instance, due to RequireJS timing out on a ``require()`` call because the OS was busy loading things into memory from swap.
 The solution is to run the test suites again.